syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 * WorkWeek
 * CustomWeek

-To change Month view to Day view, right-click the ScheduleGrid area of the ScheduleControl to display a ContextMenu and select a Day.
+To change month view to day view, right-click the ScheduleGrid area of the ScheduleControl to display a ContextMenu and select a day.

 ![](Getting-Started_images/Getting-Started_img15.jpeg)